-Figure B-7-3 – Example of coverage feature and type elements conforming to S-100 (from S-111)
+Figure B-7-3 – Example of coverage feature and type elements conforming to S-100 (from S-104 Ed.
+2.0.0)

 If necessary, Product Specifications may use domain-specific stereotypes in addition to the standard stereotypes.

 Abstract classes are indicated by italicizing the class name (Enterprise Architect does this automatically if the “Abstract” checkbox is checked in the UI).